withastro/compiler/SYNTAX_SPEC.md

 <p>5 < 10</p>
 ```

-#### Non-ascii tag names are not supported
+#### Non-ASCII tag names are not supported

 Tag names must use ASCII characters only.
-Non-ascii tag names (e.g. `<日本>`) are not supported and are treated as text nodes.
+Non-ASCII tag names (e.g. `<日本>`) are not supported and are treated as text nodes.

 #### Unquoted attribute values